 But interference does not exist if the damage only interferes with the player’s stance.

 - Concrete Darainage Channels - Drainage channels that are made of artificial materials and run next to cart paths are treated as immovable obstructions in the general area and are part of the cart path.
 A player may take free relief under Rule 16.1b.
-Or use a drop zone if there is one.

-Penalty for breach of Local Rule: The player gets the general penalty for each hole during which there is a breach of this Local Rule.
+- Penalty for Breach of Local Rule: The player gets the general penalty for each hole during which there is a breach of this Local Rule.
 If the breach occurs between the play of two holes, it applies to the next hole.

 - Methods for Stopping and Resuming Play - A suspension of play for a dangerous situation will be signalled by two short siren.
 All other suspensions will be signalled by one short siren.
 In either case, resumption of play will be signalled by one long siren.
 See Rule 5.7b.

 Dress code and footwear of the Caddie must conform the etiquette rules of the golf course.
 Caddie must be registered at competition committee and he/she should wear a Caddie vest in case he will be given one.

 For the full text of any Model Local Rules referenced, please refer to the Official Guide to the Rules of Golf.
 Unless otherwise noted, the penalty for breach of a Local Rule is the General Penalty.